Warlocks who enter the service of the Undead Patron in D&D 5e have made their pact with death itself.

 All in all, the Undead Warlock is a powerful subclass that is totally worth considering.
 Its biggest weakness is its focus on putting out necrotic damage which could be troublesome in campaigns that feature a lot of undead enemies.

-Conclusion – Guide to the Undead Warlock Patron in D&D 5e
+Conclusion – Undead Warlock in D&D 5e Guide

 The Undead Warlock is an exciting (though grim) subclass option available to Warlocks since the release of Van Richten’s Guide to Ravenloft.
 (You can find my review of that campaign setting here!)